 10am – 4pm

-This popular course is suitable for young instrumentalists in their first years of playing as well as children who have not yet started an instrument.
-A variety of musical activities will include singing, instrumental work in sectional groups and full orchestra rehearsals, featuring a wide range of styles from classical to jazz, show tunes and pop.
+This popular course is suitable for children with no musical experience as well as young instrumentalists in their first years of playing.
+A variety of musical activities will include singing, instrumental work in sectional groups and full orchestra rehearsals, featuring a wide range of styles from classical to jazz, songs from the shows and pop music.

 With the emphasis very much on fun, skills developed throughout the course include music reading abilities, aural, pitch and rhythm awareness, music theory and performing arts skills.
 Children who have not yet started learning an instrument will be able to join in all the instrumental rehearsals on recorders, which we will provide for them.
 Each day a different family of instruments will visit from the Senior course, giving the children a chance to learn about and hear all the instruments of the orchestra.